+The District marketed rain barrels through multiple channels in 2017.
 Our marketing materials introduced rain barrels to those unfamiliar with them and emphasized their utility in preventing flooding and improving water quality.
-The marketing efforts also countered common barriers to acceptance of rain barrels: to address concerns about the difficulty of installation, simple installation instructions were included in every barrel and a link to an installation video developed by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) was available with an easy to follow demonstration; concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.
+The marketing efforts also countered common barriers to acceptance of rain barrels: to address concerns about the difficulty of installation, simple installation instructions were included in every barrel and a link to an installation video developed in 2016 by the District in partnership with Openlands (a not-for-profit organization that unites people and resources around the goal of land and water protection) continued to be available with an easy to follow demonstration; concerns that rain barrels would have a negative impact on the appearance of a property were countered by using photography of rain barrels installed in beautifully landscaped yards.